brorbw/silly-guides/emacs-unreal.md

 # Emacs and Unreal Engine
 Disclamer#1: Im a snowflake and this is for the snowflakes.

-Disclamer#2: Im using the UE_5 preview.
-Some of the errors I'm reporting might be mitigated before the release.

 Quick preamble.
 I have been using my hackintosh for playing around with Unreal for a while.
 I like macOS and I like gamedevelopment.
 A week ago I started to get into the c++ documentation and was surprised that you as a developer are forced to use `Xcode`, `CLion` or `VSCode`.
 I personally find the `Xcode` ecosystem very limited in terms of customization.
 Having used `evil` since always (vim keybindings for emacs) `Xcode` makes it hard to navigate and I tend to avoid non-modal editing. `CLion` is a good project in my opinion but again a bit limiting. `VSCode` have some of the expandability and customization I'm looking for in an editor.
 Mostly avoiding the mouse as much as possible.
 I used `VSCode` for about a week and it would sometimes just puke errors even tough everything would build fine.
 Before I started using `VSCode` I tried my luck with the two guides on how to integrate Emacs in an UE development workflow.
 No luck.